pzfreo/rexc100-case/README.md

 ```

   * This will create `pid_inv_shell.stl` and `pid_inv_base.stl` in the same directory.
+  * It also generates STEP files that can be imported into CAD packages.
   * It will output the dimensions in the console.

 ### 4\.
 Visualizing the Design